-- 4.1 It is clearly important that there should be a close working relationship between Executive Members and the officers who support and/or interact with them.
-However, such relationships should never be allowed to become so close, or appear to be so close, as to bring into question the officers ability to deal impartially with other Members and other party groups.
-Officers must ensure that even if they are predominantly supporting the Executive their political neutrality is not compromised. - 4.2 Whilst Executive Members will routinely be consulted as part of the process of drawing up proposals for consideration on the Agenda of a forthcoming meeting, it must be recognised that in some situations an officer will be under a professional duty to submit a report.
-The Chief Executive, Director or other senior officer will always be responsible for the contents of any report submitted in his/her name.
+- 4.1 It is clearly important that there should be a close working relationship between Executive Members and the Officers who support and/or interact with them.
+However, such relationships should never be allowed to become so close, or appear to be so close, as to bring into question the Officers ability to deal impartially with other Members and other Party Groups.
+Officers must ensure that even if they are predominantly supporting the Executive, their political neutrality is not compromised. - 4.2 Whilst Executive Members will routinely be consulted as part of the process of drawing up proposals for consideration on the Agenda of a forthcoming meeting, it must be recognised that, in some situations, an Officer will be under a professional duty to submit a report.
+The Chief Executive, Director or other senior Officer will always be responsible for the contents of any report submitted in his or her name.
 This means that any such report will be amended only where the amendment reflects the professional judgement of the author of the report.
-Any issues arising between an Executive Member and a Director in this area should be referred to the Chief Executive for resolution in conjunction with the Leader of the Council. - 4.3 Officer advice must be full and impartial and should include all relevant options.
+Any issues arising between an Executive Member and a Director in this area should be referred to the Chief Executive for resolution, in conjunction with the Leader of the Council. - 4.3 Officer advice must be full and impartial and should include all relevant options.
 It should not seek to second-guess the decisions of Members, for example by excluding presumed unpalatable options.
-Members are entitled to reject officer advice and to give effect to their lawful policies even if these are clearly at variance with the views of officers.
-Members should be particularly careful if they propose not to follow advice given in a capacity as Monitoring Officer or Section 151 Officer.

-- 4.4 Where functions which are the responsibility of the Executive are delegated to officers or other structures outside the Executive, the Executive will nevertheless remain accountable to the Council, through the Public Scrutiny Commission and its Panels, for the discharge of those functions.
+Members are entitled to reject Officer advice and to give effect to their lawful policies even if these are clearly at variance with the views of Officers.
+Members should be particularly careful if they propose not to follow advice given in a capacity as Monitoring Officer or Section 151 Officer. - 4.4 Where functions which are the responsibility of the Executive are delegated to Officers or other structures outside the Executive, the Executive will, nevertheless, remain accountable to the Council, particularly through the Overview and Scrutiny Commission and its Panels, for the discharge of those functions.
 This is to say, the Executive will be held to account for both its decision to delegate a function and the way that the function is being carried out. - 4.5 Under Executive arrangements, individual Members of the Executive are allowed to take formal decisions.
-The Executive, Executive Members and officers must satisfy themselves that they are clear what exactly they can and cannot do.
-The Council has put in place a protocol for Executive decision making which stipulates that no Executive decision shall be made by a Member without a written report, incorporating advice from the Borough Solicitor and Borough Finance Officer, being submitted by the appropriate Director to the Member. - 4.6 Executive Members should appreciate that the Public Scrutiny Commission or one of its Panels may require an officer to attend before them to explain advice which the officer has given to the Executive (or an individual Executive Member) and/or to give advice to the Public Scrutiny Commission of the Panel, as the case may be.
-Accordingly, Executive Members should not assume that the advice which they receive from officers will not be disclosed and/or subject to scrutiny.
+The Executive, Executive Members and Officers must satisfy themselves that they are clear what exactly they can and cannot do.
+The Council has put in place a protocol for Executive decision-making which stipulates that no Executive decision shall be made by a Member without a written report, incorporating advice from the Borough Solicitor and Borough Treasurer, being submitted by the appropriate Director to the Member. - 4.6 Executive Members should appreciate that the Overview and Scrutiny Commission, or one of its Panels, may require an Officer to attend before them to explain advice which the Officer has given to the Executive (or an individual Executive Member) and/or to give advice to the Overview and Scrutiny Commission or the Panel, as the case may be.
+Accordingly, Executive Members should not assume that the advice which they receive from Officers will not be disclosed and/or subject to scrutiny.

-5. OFFICERS SUPPORT FOR THE PUBLIC SCRUTINY COMMISSION AND ITS PANELS
+5. OFFICERS SUPPORT FOR THE OVERVIEW AND SCRUTINY COMMISSION AND ITS PANELS